wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 Internally, Salesforce uses Oracle RAC databases, which "log ships" every change instantaneously to another region for disaster-proof recovery.

-But Salesforce provides weekly backups by default.

-Salesforce does not provide "point-in-time" recovery of data provided by data center operations teams.

 Moreover, Salesforce does not provide a way to restore data from backups taken.

 ## RPO & RTO